Karri6/Sportsradar/README.md

 A sports event calendar application built with PHP, MySQL, and Docker.

 The app lets users view upcoming and past sports events, add new events, and add new sports.
-The program serves as a mock demo showcasing clean code practices, MVC architecture, and Docker containerization.

 For the AI use in this project see the [AI reflection txt](Documentation/AI_Reflection.txt)